 5. Scout for Fishing Locations

 The next task on your to-do list would be to scout for fishing locations in your target area.
 When choosing your fishing area, you should consider a few factors to ensure an optimum fishing experience.
-For instance, you should choose a spacious and comfortable place if you’re taking your family along, or prepare adequate and non-slippery footwear if you’ll be fishing in a rocky area.
+For instance, you should choose a spacious and comfortable place if you’re willing to go on a fun fishing trip with your family, or prepare adequate and non-slippery footwear if you’ll be fishing in a rocky area.
 Rocky areas are dangerous, so you’d better bring along a fishing partner and an emergency kit as well.

 6. Check the Weather